abrown152/root-driving-report-generator/README.md

 Rounding the total miles on output instead of on calculation so speed can be calculated using the more accurate float value

+Considered using a testing framework like RSpec but decided against it as the code reviewer may not have it installed and I'd like to give them as few steps as possible

 How I Would Refactor:
 - Would get rid of nested loop in compile_report method
+- Add error handling